CHALET DE VALMOREL: TERMS AND CONDITIONS

 5. Cancellation and Changes by the Client

-If you cancel all or part of your booking after it has been confirmed by Chalet de Valmorel , we must be notified in writing by the person who submitted the booking form.
+If you cancel all or part of your booking after it has been confirmed by Chalet de Valmorel, we must be notified in writing by the person who signed the booking form.
 Cancellation charges will be applied at the date of receipt of the cancellation by us.
-Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance premiums and amendment charges.
+Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment and other charges.
 Amendment charges are not refundable in the event of the person(s) to whom they apply cancelling.

 6. Client Responsibility and Behaviour